 Diaper cakes make great table decorations and centerpieces for baby showers, or as personalized, hand-crafted gifts for new parents.
 I’ve made about five as gifts so far, and all have been big hits.

-Come see the pins that inspired the elephant-topped diaper cake, with tips on how to assemble and personalize your own creation.
+Come see what inspired the elephant-topped diaper cake, with tips on how to assemble and personalize your own creation.

 I use affiliate links.
 If you make a purchase, I may earn a small commission that helps to offset website operating costs with no additional cost to you.
 Your support is appreciated!
 Disclosure Policy.

 The first diaper cake I made was three years ago, as part of a baby shower gift.
 While checking the online gift registry, I was thrilled to see the couple had selected a number of items depicting elephants — to go with a grey and white color palate for the nursery.

 I picked up the elephant print crib sheet, receiving blankets, and little stuffed animal to create a diaper cake — like ones seen on Pinterest.
 Many of the diaper cakes I liked best, were made by Simple Showers, who used blankets and sheets to “ice” the layers of the diaper cake.
 It’s a nice way to incorporate specific items from a baby gift registry, or a nursery color and design theme.

 I also went to Pinterest for a number of different tutorials on constructing and assembling a diaper cake.
 In the end, I combined several different techniques — picking and choosing what I liked best.